 Administrative managers ensure that work operations continue smoothly.
 They coordinate workers, facilities and paperwork, as well as plan and direct facility maintenance.
 Voluntary certification is available through the International Facility Management Association.
-Administrative services managers should see average employment growth in their field in the coming years.
+Administrative services managers should see faster than average employment growth in their field in the coming years.

 |Required Education||Bachelor's degree|